czymara/czymara.github.io/_pages/research.md

   <div class="pub-links">
     <a href="https://doi.org/10.3389/fsoc.2021.785201" target="_blank" rel="noopener"><i class="fas fa-arrow-up-right-from-square"></i> View</a>
     <a href="/files/Langenkamp_2022_My%20Home%20is%20my%20Castle.pdf" target="_blank" rel="noopener"><i class="fas fa-file-pdf"></i> PDF</a>

+    <a href="#" class="abstract-toggle">▼ Abstract</a>
   </div>

+  <div class="pub-abstract">During the early months of the COVID-19 pandemic in Germany, social restrictions raised new questions about the role of living arrangements.
+We examine how household composition shaped pandemic experiences.</div>
 </div>

 <div class="pub-entry">